MandoBond/Bootcamp/Bitcoin/README.md

 # Bitcoin

-Documentación del funcionamiento de bitcoin descrito por Satoshi Nakamoto
+_Article created by Satoshi Nakamoto describing the birth of blockchain and Bitcoin_